Sharp to start shipping iPhone screens to Apple this month

 Sharp does not comment on its relationship with Apple, but the screens set to start shipping in August are widely known to be headed for the new iPhone.

-The other two suppliers of the panels are LG Display Co Ltd (034220.KS) and Japan Display Inc.
+The other two suppliers of the panels are LG Display Co Ltd and Japan Display Inc.

 Sources earlier told Reuters that the panels will be 4 inches corner to corner -- 30 percent bigger than current iPhones.